thycotic/privman-docs/ui/config/history/index.md

 Once the tab is selected, it opens a two-column page.
 On the left all recorded changes are listed with the newest record on top.
 This left column data provides a summary of the changes:

+* who made the change,
 * what was changed,
 * the type of change,
 * item changed, and
 * date/time of the change.

+For any changes made to the Authentication Provider for Foreign Systems, like changing from NTLM to Azure Active Directory for example, the Change History provides details about the active and staged states with true and false indicators.

 ## Looking at Details